Lishwar333/Employee-Management-System-Spring-MVC/README.md

 * **Simplified Configuration & Development:**
     * Features **Java Configuration** throughout, meaning all Spring and Hibernate setups are defined in Java classes, moving away from verbose XML files (`web.xml`, `spring-servlet.xml`).
-    * Includes **H2 Console Integration**, a built-in web-based tool for direct interaction with the H2 database.
-This console is invaluable during development for viewing database schema, executing SQL queries, and inspecting data in real-time.

 * **Interactive User Interface:**
     * The frontend is developed using **JSP (JavaServer Pages)**, enabling dynamic content generation and seamless data display.